Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Detroit Tigers and Kerry Carpenter will square off against the New York Yankees and Aaron Judge on Monday at 6:40 PM ET, in the first of a four-game series at Comerica Park.
+Spencer Torkelson and the Detroit Tigers will try to take down DJ LeMahieu and the New York Yankees when the teams meet on Tuesday at 6:40 PM ET.

-The favored Tigers have -110 moneyline odds to win against the underdog Yankees, who are listed at -110.
-The total for the matchup has been set at 9 runs.
+The favored Tigers have -125 moneyline odds against the underdog Yankees, who are listed at +105.
+The over/under is 8.5 runs for the matchup (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.